wp-plugins/my-calendar/trunk/readme.txt

 * 	[Buy the User's Guide](http://www.joedolson.com/articles/my-calendar/users-guide/) for extensive help with set up and use.
 *   [Buy My Calendar: Submissions](https://www.joedolson.com/articles/my-calendar/submissions/), the PRO extension for front-end event submissions

-= Basic Features: =
+= Features: =

 *	Standard calendar grid and list views of events
 * 	Show events in monthly, weekly, or daily view.
 * 	Mini-calendar view for compact displays (as widget or as shortcode)
-*	Widget to show today's events
-*	Widget to show upcoming or past events
-* 	Event Search widget
+*	Widgets: today's events, upcoming events, compact calendar, event search
 *	Custom templates for event output
 *	Limit views by categories, location, author, or host
 *	Disable default CSS and default JavaScript or display only on specific Pages/Posts